+After completing Geology 3404, students will be able to recognize minerals.
 Every geology student must take Geology 3404, Mineralogy.
 One of the objectives of this course is to be able to recognize minerals, which is a skill that will be needed when they take the capstone geology field course.
+This requires that the students be familiar with the physical properties of minerals.

-Final Mineral Practical Exam
+ICF Goal 2 Objective 1: Final Mineral Practical Exam